 After the first month things should settle down a little and you will find your baby wants to feed between 7 and 9 times a day.

-At first it can feel like you’re feeding round the clock but it you’ll soon notice your baby’s feeding routine.
+At first it can feel like you’re feeding round the clock but it you’ll soon notice your baby settling into a feeding routine.

 While baby should be feeding often during the first few weeks, the feeding should not be constant.
-Baby should look satisfied after a feed and be able to settle to sleep if they are getting enough milk.
+Baby should look satisfied after a feed and be able to settle to sleep.
+If not then they may not be getting enough milk and you should seek advice straight away or consider supplementing with formula.

 How will I know if my baby’s getting enough milk?